-1. After installing underlayment paper per the manufacturer's instructions, measure out from the starting wall the width of one flooring plank plus the appropriate expansion space for that thickness of flooring.
-Mark two points toward each end of the starting wall and snap a chalk line along the full length of the wall through the marks.

-2. Lay the tongue side of the first row of flooring along the chalk line facing out from the starting wall.
+- 1. After installing underlayment paper per the manufacturer's instructions, measure out from the starting wall the width of one flooring plank plus the appropriate expansion space for that thickness of flooring.
+Mark two points toward each end of the starting wall and snap a chalk line along the full length of the wall through the marks. - 2.
+Lay the tongue side of the first row of flooring along the chalk line facing out from the starting wall.
 Face nail (top nail) the first row of flooring in place.
 Place the fasteners approximately 3/4" from the wall side (groove side) of the flooring board every 4" to 6".
-Continue the first row installation blind nailing every 4" to 6" along the tongue and every 2" to 3" from every end joint.

-Note: Blind nailing of the first row may require the installer to use 6d finish nails or the pneumatic finish nailer along the tongue.

-3. Continue the installation across the room, blind nailing every 4" to 6" and 2" to 3" from each end joint.
-Stagger end joints by at least 18".
+Continue the first-row installation blind nailing every 4" to 6" along the tongue and every 2" to 3" from every end joint. - Note: Blind nailing of the first row may require the installer to use 6d finish nails or the pneumatic finish nailer along the tongue. - 3.
+Work from several cartons at the same time and shuffle boards for the best visual appearance.
+Continue the installation across the room, blind nailing every 4" to 6" and 2" to 3" from each end joint.
+Stagger end joints by at least 6".
 Avoid creating "H" patterns (where an end joint is adjacent to another end joint in the second to last row installed).
-Use cut pieces or starter pieces to start the subsequent row, discarding any pieces shorter than 12".
+Use cut pieces or starter pieces to start the subsequent row, discarding any pieces shorter than 8".

-4. Trim the last row of flooring to maintain the minimum expansion space at the far wall.

-5. At the far (finish) wall, it may be necessary to face nail the last 2-3 rows due to the angle of the stapler/nailer.
-The last row or two of flooring may need to be pulled together using a pulling bar.6.
+- 4. Trim the last row of flooring to maintain the minimum expansion space at the far wall. - 5.
+At the far (finish) wall, it may be necessary to face nail the last 2-3 rows due to the angle of the stapler/nailer.
+The last row or two of flooring may need to be pulled together using a pulling bar. - 6.
 Complete the installation by reinstalling or installing new base moldings, quarter round or shoe molding.

-NAIL DOWN w/ GLUE ASSIST INSTALLATION INSTRUCTIONS
+NAIL DOWN with GLUE ASSIST INSTALLATION INSTRUCTIONS